 Teach more than one standard with this lesson idea.
 Use science content and apply reading standards for a lesson that will get 7th grade students set up for success.

-Next visit INFOhio's Curriculum Toolbox.
-This collection offers teachers articles, lessons, and other instructional supports that will help with planning and instruction.
-Choose the Academic Vocabulary category and browse the options available for ideas to teach this instructional shift in your classroom.
-The article 8 Strategies for Teaching Academic Language offers practical and easy to implement strategies.
-Choose one of the strategies offered by Edutopia Blogger Todd Finley and use it along with the article above to help students determine the meaning of symbols, key terms, and other domain-specific words and phrases as they are used in a specific scientific or technical context relevant to grades 6–8 texts and topics (Reading Standards for Literacy in Science and Technical Subjects).
+Next visit INFOhio's Educator Tools.
+This resource has over 55,000 quality curated digital articles, lessons, and other instructional supports that will help with planning and instruction.
+Under Instructional Trends category on the left, check the Academic Vocabulary limiter and browse the options available for ideas to teach this instructional shift in your classroom.
+The article Developing Academic Language: Got Words offers practical and easy to implement strategies.
+Or, choose one of the online tools in Web Tools for Shift 6 to help students, along with the article above, determine the meaning of symbols, key terms, and other domain-specific words and phrases as they are used in a specific scientific or technical context relevant to grades 6–8 texts and topics (Reading Standards for Literacy in Science and Technical Subjects, Ohio's Learning Standards for English Language Arts).